-This page displays the current information for the DIR-615.
-It will display the LAN, WAN (Internet), Wireless information, and the firmware version of the router.
+This page displays the current information for the DIR-625.
+It will display the LAN, WAN (Internet), and Wireless information.

 If your Internet connection is set up for a Dynamic IP address then a Release button and a Renew button will be displayed.
 Use Release to disconnect from your ISP and use Renew to connect to your ISP.